aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 ### forbiddenField

-forbiddenField  return true if the input  one of the [Forbidden Fields](#forbidden-fields)
+forbiddenField  return true if the input string is one of the [Forbidden Fields](#forbidden-fields)

  * forbiddenField MUST take a string as input